 This group of tests is often done when you have a physical examination.
-If you are ill, the results from the chemistry screen may help your caregivers decide on your treatment.
+If you are ill, the results from the chemistry screen may help your healthcare providers decide on your treatment.

 How do I get ready for the test?

-Your caregiver will tell you when to have your blood test done.
+Your healthcare provider will tell you when to have your blood test done.
 Do not eat or drink anything, except water, for at least 12 hours before the test.
-Your caregiver will tell you if you should not take your medicines until after your blood is taken.
+Your healthcare provider will tell you if you should not take your medicines until after your blood is taken.

 How is the specimen collected?